JaKaniDev/hello-site/README.md

-This is An initial website that I am buikding to help me learn, and to showcase my learning of coding.
-I will update this as I go, but I will alsoupdate the learning log.
+This is An initial website that I am building to help me learn, and to showcase my learning of coding.
+I will update this as I go, but I will also update the learning log.